Nonconvex Factorization and Manifold Formulations are Almost Equivalent in Low-rank Matrix Optimization: Introduction

 We also provide a geometric landscape connection between the unregularized and the regularized factorization formulations (\eqref{eq: general factor formu} and \eqref{eq: general factor with reg}) and give a sandwich inequality on the spectrum of Euclidean Hessians of two factorization formulations at rank $r$ FOSPs.

 Furthermore, we apply our main results in three applications from machine learning and signal processing.
-By our geometric landscape connections between the manifold and the factorization formulations, we provide the first global optimality result for phase retrieval with a rate-optimal sample complexity under the manifold formulation and specifically show there is a unique Riemannian SOSP that is the global optima and all other Riemannian FOSPs are strict saddles.
+By our geometric landscape connections between the manifold and the factorization formulations, we provide the first global optimality result for phase retrieval with a rate-optimal sample complexity under the manifold formulation and specifically show there is a unique Riemannian SOSP that is the global optima and all other Riemannian FOSPs are strict saddles with an explicit upper bound on the negative eigenvalue.
 We also prove the global optimality result for generic well-conditioned low-rank matrix optimization under the manifold formulation in both exact-parameterization and over-parameterization settings.
-Finally, we provide a geometric analysis on the role of regularization in the factorization formulation for a general $f$; when $f$ is further well-conditioned, we give a global optimality result under the formulation \eqref{eq: general factor formu}.
+Finally, we provide a geometric analysis on the role of regularization in the factorization formulation for a general $f$; when $f$ is further well-conditioned, we give a global optimality result under the formulation \eqref{eq: general factor formu}. {All of these results rely critically on the sandwich inequalities we establish between the Riemannian and Euclidean Hessians under the manifold and the factorization formulations.}

 In a broad sense, manifold and factorization can be treated as two different approaches in handling the rank constraint in optimization problems.
 This paper bridges them from a geometric point of view and demonstrates that the manifold and the factorization approaches are indeed strongly connected in solving low-rank matrix optimization problems.